Edit

 Doing so could open up new pathways for treating infection with P. falciparum.
 But beyond the malaria research community, the new work offers a novel protocol for studying transcription mechanisms in general, and particularly for other nucleotide-biased genomes, such as the A/T-rich genome of the soil-living social amoeba Dictyostelium discoideum that is often used as a model organism because it has a number of genes similar to those found in humans.
 “We hope that other researchers will find our approach useful, and to that end we provided a detailed description of the protocol we developed,” says Adjalley.

-Tags: genomics, heidelberg, malaria, steinmetz
+Tags: genomics, heidelberg, infection biology, infectious disease, malaria, parasite, steinmetz

 EMBLetc.